40 cattle swept downriver in southern Minnesota flooding

 Torgerson says the incident happened near Byron.
 Video posted online shows several cows being swiftly pushed downriver in the current.

 National Weather Service records show the Rochester International Airport saw about 5 inches of rain during a six-hour period early Friday.
-Dodge County, to the west, also saw overnight thunderstorms and rain, contributing to flooding of the Zumbro River.
+Dodge County, to the west, also saw overnight thunderstorms, contributing to flooding of the Zumbro River.

 Several roads in the area were covered with water Friday morning and were closed.